inexcii/loopme-android-sdk/README.md

 So reloading a new ad will cancel the current.
 However you can have several appkeys for one ad spot thus having several ads preloaded.
 Or playing one ad while preloading another using a different appkey.
 Please note that some ads can have own download processes while executed.
 So downloading other ads can affect on both running and preloading.<br><br>
 3. <b>Can LoopMe SDK support pre-cache in wifi environment and play without wifi environment?<br>
 If a user watches the video when offline, how can we know if the user has watched it or not?<br> Will all the activities of users be saved and post back to the SDK even if it's offline?</b><br>
 To report display, video or other types of events SDK requires internet connection.
-SDK does not display the ad if there is no internet connection found.<br>
+SDK does not display the ad if there is no internet connection found.<br><br>
 4. <b>We can preload video under WIFI.
 What is the WIFI definition?
 Only pure wifi or might preload if the user is connecting other people’s hotspot.</b><br>
 We have the only restriction here for mobile carrier internet.
-Others sources can be used for downloading ads.<br>
+Others sources can be used for downloading ads.<br><br>
 5. <b>What timeouts for ads the SDK has?</b><br>
 Up to 20 sec to get response from the ad Server.<br>
 Up to 3 minutes your application waits for the video to be uploaded from the server.<br>
 Up to 1 hr for the loaded ad to be displayed or else it expires and can not be displayed with Show() method.<br>
-Up to 32 hours a video file is stored in a handset cache and can be reloaded from there.<br>
+Up to 32 hours a video file is stored in a handset cache and can be reloaded from there.<br><br>
 6. <b>if a user completes a video, but stays at the same page, is there a replay button?
 Or will another video start to play right after the first one?</b><br>
 For interstitial video a reply button appears in the end.
-No other video is displayed unless a pub prepared another ad to show at this moment.<br>
+No other video is displayed unless a pub prepared another ad to show at this moment.<br><br>
 7. <b>How does the publisher set rewarded full-screen video?
 Only in their dashboard or they need to do some technical things in their end?<br>
 If they want to switch to rewarded full-screen video, do they need to update the version?
 Or just change in dashboard?</b><br>
 A publisher can set this parameter in LoopMe dashboard in hiss account.
-There are no extra technical efforts required.<br>
+There are no extra technical efforts required.<br><br>
 8. <b>Is there any time requirement between the two ads?
 If one ad has been watched, how long can the ads slots show the second ads?</b><br>
-There are no delays between ads, but you should remember that you need to download next ad first and it takes some time.<br>
+There are no delays between ads, but you should remember that you need to download next ad first and it takes some time.<br><br>
 9. <b>If the user’s system is below Android 4.4(API level 19), can they see video ads?</b><br>
 No. If the minimal requirements provided on github are not met, the integrations is not recommended.
 But you can see the "Merging manifests" section.<br>
 In this case, you as a developer should specify there all list of libraries on which will be errors from compiler.
-It should be a list of libraries which require a version bigger than in your app but less than 4.4.<br>
+It should be a list of libraries which require a version bigger than in your app but less than 4.4.<br><br>
 10. <b>Can I ignore the permission WRITE_EXTERNAL_STORAGE?</b><br>
-No. As it uses for video ads preloading.<br>
+No. As it uses for video ads preloading.<br><br>
 11. <b>What is average size of a video file?</b><br>
-Usually it has 5-7Mb.<br>
+Usually it has 5-7Mb.<br><br>
 12. <b>Do you have Mopub or anyone else adapter?</b><br>
-Yes. **[Here](https://loopme.biz/wiki/index.php?title=Supported_In-App_SDK_mediation_networks)** you can find the direct links to all bridges we support.<br>
+Yes. **[Here](https://loopme.biz/wiki/index.php?title=Supported_In-App_SDK_mediation_networks)** you can find the direct links to all bridges we support.<br><br>
 13. <b>What permissions does your SDK ask?</b><br>
 Internet connection<br>
 Network state<br>